 This guide provides you with the tools and know-how to install and develop software using the Linux Board Support Package (BSP) for the phyCORE-AM65x Development Kit.This guide shows you how to do everything from installing the appropriate host tools to building and deploying bootable images.
 Please refer to the phyCORE-AM65x Hardware Manual for specific information on board-level features such as jumper configuration, memory mapping and pin layout for the phyCORE-AM65x System on Module (SOM) and carrier board.
 Additionally, gain access to the SOM and carrier board schematics for the phyCORE-AM65x Development Kit by registering at the PHYTEC Schematic Registration portal.

-The following system requirements are necessary to successfully complete this BSP Development Guide.
+The following system requirements are necessary to successfully complete this guide.
 Deviations from these requirements may suffice, or may have other workarounds.

 A modern GNU/Linux Operating host system either natively or via a virtual machine:

 Ubuntu 18.04 LTS recommended, 64-bit required.
 Other distributions will likely work, please note that some setup information as well as OS-specific commands and paths may differ.

 If using a virtual machine, VMWare Workstation, VMWare Player, and VirtualBox are all viable solutions.

 Root access to your Linux Host PC.
 Some commands in the Quickstart will not work if you don’t have sudo access (ex. package installation, formatting SD cards).

 At least 250GB free on target build partition and at least 8GB of RAM available to the build host.